awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 `iotRoleAlias`
 <a name="nucleus-component-configuration-iot-role-alias"></a>The AWS IoT role alias that points to a token exchange IAM role\.
 The AWS IoT credentials provider assumes this role to allow the Greengrass core device to interact with AWS services\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.
 When you run the AWS IoT Greengrass Core software with the `--provision true` option, the software provisions a role alias and sets its value in the nucleus component\.

+  `interpolateComponentConfiguration`
+\(Optional\) You can enable the Greengrass nucleus to interpolate [component recipe variables](component-recipe-reference.md#recipe-variables) in component configurations and [merge configuration updates](update-component-configurations.md#merge-configuration-update-recipe-variables)\.
+We recommend that you set this option to `true` so that the core device can run Greengrass components that use recipe variables in their configurations\.
+This feature is available for v2\.6\.0 and later of this component\.
+Default: `false`

 `networkProxy`
 \(Optional\) The network proxy to use for all connections\.
 For more information, see [Connect on port 443 or through a network proxy](configure-greengrass-core-v2.md#configure-alpn-network-proxy)\.